hddm-devs/hddm/docs/howto.rst

    # parameter.
    m = hddm.HDDMRegressor(data, reg, depends_on={'v_slope':'trial_type'})

+Note that in the last line, the regression coefficients become ordinary model parameters you can use in depends_on.

 You can also pass a list to covariates if you want to include multiple covariates.
 E.g.: